jchenj/jchenj.github.io/_posts/2020-01-13-virtual-environments-packages.md

 date: 2020-01-13
 ---

-Notes from Chap.
-12 of the Python 3 official tutorial.
+Notes from Chapter 12 of the Python 3 official tutorial, [Virtual Environments & Packages](https://docs.python.org/3.7/tutorial/venv.html).

 ### What?
 * A virtual environment is a self-contained directory tree that contains an installation of a particular version of Python, plus additional packages.